Thailand is truly blessed when it comes to beaches.

 Taling Ngam – Koh Samui

-A busy and popular island, Koh Samui has changed a lot in recent years and has experienced a lot of rapid development.
+A busy and popular island, Koh Samui is one of the most popular beach destinations in Thailand and has changed a lot in recent years with lots of rapid development.

 Nevertheless, Taling Ngam remains a sight to be seen and is a great place to spend some time on the beach with your family.